openstax/ce-styles/styles/README.md

 ### Finishing up

 The preceding book file will yield some CSS, but we aren't yet finished.
-We have to handle the values which we deemed NULLABLE, such as the font weight for our type-one notes.
+We have to handle the values which we deemed `NULLABLE`, such as the font weight for our type-one notes.
 This means to finish our styles, we must add the following to our settings:
 ```
 // somewhere in settings
 'TypeOne:::title': (font-weight: bold)